-In this modern slavery statement, "we", "us" or "our" refers to Cambridge Boxhill Language Assessment Pty Ltd as trustee for the Cambridge Boxhill Language Assessment Unit Trust and its subsidiaries.
+In this modern slavery statement, "we", "us" or "our" refers to Cambridge Boxhill Language Assessment Pty Ltd and its subsidiaries.

 Our operations

 We are a global business that delivers the OET Test and related services to healthcare professionals.
 The OET Test is a high stakes English proficiency test that is administered in over 60 countries and recognised by healthcare boards and councils in Australia, Canada, New Zealand, the United Kingdom, the United States of America, Ireland, Dubai, Singapore and more.
 There are three forms of the OET Test: OET Test on Computer, OET@HomeTM (remote-proctored) and OET Test on Paper.